sacah/sacah.net-jekyll/_posts/2014-11-10-sli-scaling-analysis.md

 * Time played: 2 hours

 The scaling for 3 cards is absolutely abysmal, I checked the individual CPU thread loads to look for any signs of a bottleneck and they all stayed 70% or below.
 The GPU loads were pathetic, as well as the game slowing all cards to their base clocks.
 Most areas were very stuttery and slow, felt worse than both 1 and 2 cards were.
 Occasionally the fps would pick up briefly, then drop again, rain or shine, the results were the same.
 Basically this is a game to steer clear of if you intend to go more than 2 cards (Or disable SLI).

+## Conclusion

+Some interesting results were found throughout the tests performed, with the different games all scaling slightly differently, at no point did the CPU ever show itself as being a bottleneck, even in BF4 where the load got to 90%, none of the threads reached 100%, and in all of the games tested, every thread had something to do, even if in some games, they were considerably lower load than others.
+The way the GPU's behaved in different games showed the difference between a well optimised game and a poorly optimised game.

+Tomb Raider showed itself to be an excellently optimised game with fantastic scaling, while Watch Dogs proved to be the exact opposite, with wildly fluctuating GPU loads and clocks, as well as some clear evidence of poor texture optimisation, while true that the GPU memory did max out in Watch Dogs, the way the GPU's behaved in 2-way and 3 way, particularly with their load and clock rates, and in certain areas of the city, shows that memory is only 1 piece of the puzzle.

+For people thinking about going 2-way or 3-way SLI, I found that a few tweaks such as the SLI rendering tweak mentioned earlier, and capping the fps at an acceptable level, proved a much more enjoyable experience, for instance, playing Seige of Shanghai in BF4 with 3 cards and the fps capped at 60, proved a much smoother result, eliminating almost all of the micro stuttering, the minimum fps was 57, that was when the tower went down, the rest of the time it never moved off of 60, this prevents the cards from wasting precious power and time rendering frames that will never be displayed on the monitors, as well as helping to keep them a little cooler.
+Finding an acceptable spot between min and average fps works very well.
+I hope this has shed some light on what really goes on with SLI scaling in games, and show that by analysis far more than just a couple of common factors, we get a much better picture of what is effecting the way multi card systems behave with different games.